openpolitics/manifesto/manifesto/education.md

 We believe that education is the keystone that makes all other longer-term strategic policies possible: improving industry and employment; the arts; scientific discovery and research; improving the overall health and well-being of society; and reducing crime.
 It is the policy area that can justify significant investment in recognition of the dividend that all other areas of public spending will receive 10-15 years hence.

 Subsequently we recognise that education is about more than simply equipping the future workforce with relevant vocational and professional skills, but about creating a future society that is healthy, wise, and wealthy in all respects.

+## Funding

+Education should be freely available to all, to any desired level.
+Tuition fees for university students should be abolished, as university education is of general benefit to society, and should be covered by general taxation.

 ## Secular Schools